MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-create.md

 # Create a template app in Power BI

-Power BI template apps are a new capability that enables Power BI partners to build Power BI apps and deploy them to any Power BI customer with little or no coding (programming) knowledge.
+Power BI template apps are a new capability that enables Power BI partners to build Power BI apps with little or no coding, and deploy them to any Power BI customer.
 This article contains step-by-step instructions to create a Power BI template app.

 If you can create Power BI reports and dashboards, you can become a *template app builder* who builds and packages analytical content into an *app*.
 You can then deploy your app to other Power BI tenants through any available platform, such as AppSource, or by using it in your own web service.
 As a builder you can create a protected analytics package for distribution.

-As a Power BI tenant admin you can govern and control who in the organization is authorized to install a template app.
-Those who install your template app can then modify it and distribute it to the Power BI consumers in their organizations.
+Power BI tenant admins govern and control who in their organization is authorized to install a template app.
+Those who are authorized can install your template app, then modify it and distribute it to the Power BI consumers in their organization.

 ## Prerequisites